silentorb/marloth-story/books/fairytale/part5.md

 Adelle followed his gaze to the thing her heart desired.
 But she didn't move.

-"Do you know much about demonic devices?" the raven asked her.
+"How much do you know about demonic devices?" the raven asked her.

-"No." she replied.
-"I can't say that I do, or that I would ever want to."
+"Nothing." she replied.
+"I can't say I've ever even heard of them, or that I would ever want to."

 "That's curious, considering how you are intimately acquainted with